prajodh/pokedex-CLI/README.md

 - **REPL Environment**: Interact with the Pokedex using simple commands.
 - **Explore the Pokémon World**: Use the `map` and `mapb` commands to navigate through Pokémon locations.
-- **Caching**: Fast access to previously visited locations through a caching mechanism.
 - **Catch Pokémon**: Attempt to catch Pokémon in specific locations and add them to your Pokedex.
 - **Inspect Pokémon**: View detailed information about Pokémon you've caught.
 - **Pokedex Overview**: See a list of all Pokémon you've caught.
+- **Caching**: caching mechanism to prevent the number of network bandwidth used.

 ## Commands